 Regarding the Exhortation itself, if one reads Evangelii Gaudium carefully, it is clear that the Pope is neither a Marxist nor collectivist nor particularly left-leaning.

 (1) He’s from a South American country and has never been to the U.S.

 Many of his economic comments reflect the conditions there.
 When the Spanish pulled out of South America the wealthiest elites controlled almost all the wealth and the means of production.
+These few wealthy families typically own nearly all the land, have government-protected monopolies for their companies’ products, have friends in government and the legal system, and own the businesses that exclusively receive huge government contracts.
 The poor are truly excluded from the opportunity for upward mobility through individual initiative.
 No. 53 in the Exhortation, in my opinion, clearly relates to South America.